debitCrossBlockchain/bumo2.0/src/overlay/README_CN.md

 ## Features
 This module enables P2P network communication and parses service message.
 - Node connection management.
-This includes configuring known nodes, discovering new nodes, actively connecting to other nodes, and listening to other node connections.
+It includes configuring known nodes, discovering new nodes, actively connecting to other nodes, and listening to other node connections.
 - Node communication.
-Provide message interaction with other nodes.
-Such as initiating transactions, block synchronization, block consensus messages, and so on.
+It provide message interaction with other nodes,such as initiating transactions, block synchronization, block consensus messages, and so on.
 - Message parsing.
 After receiving the message, it is parsed and passed to other internal modules.

 ## Module Structure